Time to Homeschool

 While it may sound selfish or even a little bit irresponsible at first, this schedule has been a true blessing to our family, you guys!

-Thankfully, will still finish most of our core subjects in April or May, leaving us with only a couple of things to finish off over the summer months.
+Thankfully, we will still finish most of our core subjects in April or May, leaving us with only a couple of things to finish off over the summer months.

 All that said, there are so many other alternative homeschool routines to consider when preparing to homeschool!